-These are some of the common questions frequently heard during free consultations.
+These are some of the questions most frequently heard during free consultations.
 Please read over this list to make the best use of your time during our call.

-1. How does this whole process of making things work?
+1. How does process of making apparel and accessories work?

 We have a secret webpage that details out our entire process.
 Simply sign up for our monthly newsletter on the home page to get access to the info.

 2. Will you sign my non-disclosure agreement before we talk?

 We take everyone’s privacy very seriously regardless of NDA.
 If you have a short NDA that we deem reasonable, it may be considered.
 Otherwise, there is an NDA in our contract.
 You can read the actual one here - https://www.developapparel.com/post/my-actual-nda